tdwg/tcs2/docs/tcs-terms.md

 **Comments**

-In the case of Taxon Concept Relationships from traditional synonymy, the  `relationshipAccordingTo` is the same as the `accordingTo` of the Taxon  Concept that is the `subjectTaxonConcept`.
+In the case of Taxon Relationships from traditional synonymy, the  `relationshipAccordingTo` is the same as the `accordingTo` of the Taxon  Concept that is the `subjectTaxonConcept`.

 ## Taxon Name